 Sea sickness is a form of motion sickness caused by erratic stimulation to the brain from the sensory receptors.
 This is prompted by constantly changing movement.
 Mal de Mer is a rather pleasant and unassuming French term for the debilitating effect motion sickness may have on your body.

-Motion sickness is a very common disturbance of the inner ear that is caused by repeated motion such as from the swell of the sea, the movement of a car, the motion of a plane in turbulent air, etc. In the inner ear (which is also called the labyrinth), motion sickness affects the sense of balance and equilibrium and, hence, the sense of spatial orientation.
+Motion sickness (Homeopathy Treatment for Motion Sickness) is a very common disturbance of the inner ear that is caused by repeated motion such as from the swell of the sea, the movement of a car, the motion of a plane in turbulent air, etc. In the inner ear (which is also called the labyrinth), motion sickness affects the sense of balance and equilibrium and, hence, the sense of spatial orientation.

 As with airsickness, it can be difficult to visually detect motion even if one looks outside the boat since water does not offer fixed points with which to visually judge motion.
 Poor visibility conditions, such as fog, may worsen seasickness.
 The greatest contributor to seasickness is the tendency for people being affected by the rolling or surging motions of the craft to seek refuge below decks, where they are unable to relate themselves to the boat’s surroundings and consequent motion.
 Some sufferers of carsickness are resistant to seasickness and vice versa.
 Adjusting to the craft’s motion at sea is called “gaining one’s sea legs”; it can take a significant portion of the time spent at sea after disembarking to regain a sense of stability “post-sea legs”.